 Freetrade vs Hargreaves Lansdown - minimum investment

 Both Freetrade and Hargreaves Lansdown allow you to start investing with a minimum investment of just £1.
 This gives you access to a fund and shares account with Hargreaves Lansdown, with an ISA or SIPP requiring at least £100 at the outset, or £25 per month as a regular investment.
-Its HL Portfolio+ range has a minimum investment limit of £1,000, or £25 per month.
-Meanwhile, for Freetrade you can open any account with £1, although you will need to upgrade to a standard account at a cost of £4.99 per month if you want access to an ISA.
-Those wanting access to a SIPP would need to upgrade to a Freetrade Plus account at a cost of £9.99 per month.
+Meanwhile, for Freetrade you can open any account with £1, although you will need to upgrade to a standard account at a cost of £5.99 per month if you want access to an ISA.
+Those wanting access to a SIPP would need to upgrade to a Freetrade Plus account at a cost of £11.99 per month.

 Freetrade vs Hargreaves Lansdown - fees